esca41/vps-0.1/README.md

-# VPS Auto-creation script
+# vps creation scrip using bash

-Note: this script is currently made to run as root.
-Might be an idea to run the actual installation within the VM so we do not need root.
+Note: script is made to be run as root